opensourcery/alphecca/README.md

-alphecca
+Alphecca
 ========

 Sass framework/library for use in any project.
 This is not a compass extension, rather it's just a library (for now, during develoment).

 # Usage

 To use this library you need a makefile directive to put the library in a place where it can be compiled with the theme SASS.
 Something like this: